|MP 7.02.01||Monitored Anesthesia Care (MAC)|

-In October, 1989 propofol “Diprivan®” (AstraZeneca) was first approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for the induction and maintenance of anesthesia.
-The current FDA-approved label for Diprivan® states that it is indicated for initiation and maintenance of monitored anesthesia care (MAC) sedation, combined sedation and regional anesthesia, or intensive care unit (ICU) sedation of intubated, mechanically ventilated patients (adults only).
-It is also approved for induction of general anesthesia in patients older than or equal to 3 years of age and maintenance of general anesthesia in patients older than or equal to 2 months of age.
+In October 1989, propofol “Diprivan®” (AstraZeneca) was first approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for the induction and maintenance of anesthesia.
+The current FDA-approved label for Diprivan® states that it is indicated for initiation and maintenance of MAC sedation, combined sedation and regional anesthesia, or intensive care unit sedation of intubated, mechanically ventilated patients (adults only).
+It is also approved for induction of general anesthesia in patients 3 years of age and older and maintenance of general anesthesia in patients 2 months of age and older.

-This policy only addresses anesthesia services for diagnostic or therapeutic procedures involving gastrointestinal (GI) endoscopy, bronchoscopy, and interventional pain procedures performed in the outpatient setting.
+This policy only addresses anesthesia services for diagnostic or therapeutic procedures involving GI endoscopy, bronchoscopy, and interventional pain procedures performed in the outpatient setting.

 Use of monitored anesthesia care may be considered medically necessary for gastrointestinal endoscopy, bronchoscopy, and interventional pain procedures, when there is documentation by the proceduralist and anesthesiologist that specific risk factors or significant medical conditions are present.
 Those risk factors or significant medical conditions include any of the following: